CSteinmuller/devdocs/source/howto/doc-howto.rst

 Description: The amount of columns are limited to 60.
 If you're starting a new subject within the same section, you must have a space between the two subjects.
+When doing bullet/list points, you must insert a plain text description between the title and the list/bullet points.

 Links: Never put in raw links.
 Instead, give these links a name.
 For example, the file shouldn't display https://qub3d.org by itself.
-Instead it should be given the name, Qub3d.
+Instead it should be given the name, "Qub3d."
 This is demonstrated in the following:

 ..  code-block:: markdown

     https://qub3d.org

 This is incorrect.
-What should be done is:
+What should've been done is:

 ..  code-block:: markdown